danascheider/reactive_support/README.md

 ### Contributing
 Contributions are welcome and I will respond promptly to all issue reports and pull requests.
-Here are some guidelines to get started:
+Here are some guidelines to get started; I also encourage you to read the full CONTRIBUTING.md file to ensure your pull request will be accepted as is:
   * Include passing RSpec tests with your pull request.
 I aim for 100% test coverage.
   * Run the whole test suite before you make your PR.
 Make sure your changes don't break the rest of the gem.